stav-bentov/Bot-Detective/README.md

 # Future Development
 Create a Chrome extension using Flask and Redis.
 The extension will add a small label near each Twitter user's name indicating whether they are classified as a bot or not.
 The extension will work by sending the Twitter user's metadata to the machine learning model, which then returns a classification label.
 The label will be display next to the user's name on the Twitter website.

-# Usage
-To use Twitter Bot Detector, simply install the Chrome extension from the Chrome Web Store.
-Once installed, the extension will automatically add labels to Twitter user names indicating whether they are bots or not.
-The extension can be turned on or off at any time by clicking the extension icon in the Chrome toolbar.